 For these things to work, he replied, people have to see “something,” something concrete.
 The “Amityville Alive!” fountain – that’s just the beginning.

 Come on, let’s have a little showmanship with the DRI.
 Let’s see “some things.”
 And then s’more.
 Then construction crews everywhere.
 Then cranes.
 And then it’s done.
-Now, we’re “onta” something – then,
+Now, we’re “onta” something – then, we gotta something.

 Maybe the city’s new ad agency, Trampoline, can help with the strategy here.
 Yes, something big’s happening.
 Let’s act as if something big’s happening.
 If for nothing else, the F-U-N of it.